samuel-fiedler/terminal-emulator/README.md

 ## Usage

-You can fork this repl and edit the `index.js`.
+You can fork this repo and edit the `index.js`.
 In this file are all functions for the terminal.

 You have to define a `startup` function that is runned when the site is loaded.